Serverless vs Microservices — Which Architecture to Choose in 2021?

 - Scalability.
 Many businesses decide to switch to microservices when it's time to scale their product.
 This is what Netflix did: the team chose to restructure their platform, break it into microservices, and rewrite the backend with Node.js.
 Was it an ambitious move?
 Sure, but it saved more than $1 billion in the long run.

 Also, microservices are perfectly in line with modern management methodologies like Agile and DevOps, where small trams prefer to take responsibility for the entire task — in this case, for a single service.

 Working with Microservices and Serverless Architecture at TechMagic

 Both microservices and serverless architecture follow the same structural principles.
 They oppose traditional, monolithic development approaches, prioritizing scalability, and flexibility instead.
 Microservices focus on long-term stability — each service can work as an app on its own and run long-term.
 Functions are set up as a response to a trigger and are short-lived by its nature.

 To choose between a serverless architecture and microservices, companies need to analyze their product’s scope and priorities.
 If cost-efficiency and shorted time to market is a goal, serverless architecture is a go-to choice.
-If you are building a large platform with constant scaling in mind, microservices will provide you a long-term solution.
+If you are building a large platform with constant scaling in mind, microservices will provide you with serverless consulting services and a long-term solution.
 If you’d like the benefits of both, you can combine microservices and serverless using Cloud infrastructure.